The City of Hamilton's By-law 19-286 applies to all land within the City of Hamilton in respect of:

 - for the purpose of maintaining existing granular driveways, roads, farm field access roads, or parking areas with appropriate imported granular material including native granular, recycled aggregate, recycled asphalt or recycled concrete provided that previously existing grades are being re-instated and provided the material is obtained from a commercial supplier.

-In addition to the materials identified through the Pre-Screening Checklist, you will need to:
+In addition to the materials identified under Step 1:

 |4th Submission & Thereafter||$760|